remlaps/steemExplorer/README.md

-# Steem Block Explorer Browser Extension
+# Simple Steem Block Explorer Browser Extension

 A simple Chrome extension that allows you to explore the Steem blockchain directly from your browser.
 This extension provides real-time information about the blockchain and lets you search for specific blocks, transactions, and accounts.